 Similar to Geico coverage, Progressive motorcycle insurance is available for a wide range of vehicles, including off-road bikes and vintage motorcycles.
 The company has been in business since 1937 and today administers millions of policies per year.
-Progressive’s rates are competitive with prices we received from Geico, and there are many types of coverage available including total loss coverage, enhanced injury protection, and roadside assistance.
+Progressive’s rates are competitive with prices we received from Geico, and there are many types of coverage available, including total loss coverage, enhanced injury protection, and roadside assistance.

 State Farm: 4.5 Stars

 State Farm motorcycle insurance provides standard protection as well as special policies for sidecars and protective gear.
-State Farm insurance plans can also include emergency roadside assistance and a trip interruption reimbursement.
+State Farm insurance plans can also include emergency roadside assistance and trip interruption reimbursement.
 As the largest insurer in the U.S., State Farm is financially strong and has a superior ability to pay claims, as shown by its A++ rating from AM Best.
 State Farm has been in business for nearly 100 years and has an established national reputation as a top provider of motorcycle insurance.